JK-97/ai-serving/README.md

 #### Installation

 * Requirements
-  * Depends on the backend you are using
+  * Depends on the backend you are using, install all
   * Ex1.
 Tensorflow on Jetson GPU
 ```
 apt-get -y install libhdf5-serial-dev hdf5-tools libhdf5-dev zlib1g-dev zip libjpeg8-dev